A new unicorn is born: Root Insurance raises $100 million for a $1 billion valuation

-Root Insurance, an Ohio-based car insurance startup with a tech twist, said Wednesday it has raised $100 million in a Series D funding round led of Tiger Global Management, pushing the company’s valuation to $1 billion.
+Root Insurance, an Ohio-based car insurance startup with a tech twist, said Wednesday it has raised $100 million in a Series D funding round led by Tiger Global Management, pushing the company’s valuation to $1 billion.

-Redpoint Ventures, Ribbit Capital, and Scale Venture Partners all participated as follow-on investors in this latest round.
+Redpoint Ventures, Ribbit Capital and Scale Venture Partners all participated as follow-on investors in this latest round.

-The car insurance company, founded in 2015, plans to use the funds to expand into existing markets and make inroads into new states as well as hire more employees such as engineers, actuaries, claims, and customer service to support increased scale.
+The car insurance company, founded in 2015, plans to use the funds to expand into existing markets and make inroads into new states, as well as hire more employees such as engineers, actuaries, claims and customer service to support increased scale.

 Root provides car insurance to drivers.
 Not exactly a new concept.
 But it establishes the premium customers based on their driving along with other factors.
 Drivers download the app and take a test drive that typically lasts two or three weeks.
 Then Root provides a quote that rewards good driving behavior and allows customers to switch their insurance policy.
 Customers can purchase and manage their policy through the mobile phone Root app.

-Root says its approach allows good drivers to save more than 50% on their policies compared to traditional insurance carriers.
+Root says its approach allows good drivers to save more than 50 percent on their policies compared to traditional insurance carriers.

 The company uses AI algorithms to adjust risk and sometimes provide discounts.
 For example, a vehicle with an advanced driver assistance system that it deems improves safety might receive further discounts.